ricbencar/xyz2dxf/README.md

       conditions in a continuous manner.

-   5. Outputs the filtered points and the grid points (with interpolated z-values) to a DXF file for visualization.
+   5. Outputs the filtered points and the grid points (with interpolated z-values) to a DXF file for visualization and also to XYZ format.
-   6. Also outputs an XYZ file containing the filtered points.

    INTERPOLATION METHODS:
    -----------------------